SewerynKuliga/seat_selection_and_reservation/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) template.

-## Available Scripts
+## Necessary Scripts

-In the project directory, you can run:
+In the project directory, you have to run:

 ### `npm install`